laravel/precognition/README.md

 precog.useRequestIdResolver(() => null)
 ```

-You can also disable to feature on a per request basis by passing `null` as the request identifier option:
+You can also disable to feature on a per request basis by passing `null` as the `requestId` option:

 ```js
 precog.post('/projects/5', form.data(), {